 A moisture-resistant building paper that is laid over the rafters and under the battens.
 Required under New Zealand building code 3604 for lightweight roofing as a condensation barrier.

 The internal angle formed by the meeting of two roof surfaces.
 A metal tray is installed in this area to direct water to the gutter.

-Where roofing products are fitted to the roof structure by means of vertically fixed fasteners (ie through the top of product).
+Where roofing products are fitted to the roof structure by means of vertically fixed fasteners through the top of the product.
 Can lead to problems if wind uplift is strong.

 Commonly found on timber shakes and asphalt shingles where ageing causes the product to bend.

 Registered trademark of BHP.
 A steel base that is coated with a combination of zinc and aluminium.
 Nowadays most steel roofing materials are manufactured from this.